How to Clone Old Computer to New Computer (No Reinstalling)

 2. Backup Important Data

 Although cloning is safe, unexpected errors can occur.
-It’s highly recommended to back up important files to an external hard drive or a cloud storage service before proceeding.
+You’d better backup important files to an external drive or a cloud storage service before proceeding.

 3. Choose a Reliable Cloning Tool

 Windows 11/10 does not have a built-in cloning tool, so third-party software is required.
-AOMEI Backupper is a recommended choice because it supports:
+AOMEI Cloner is a recommended choice because it supports:

 • Disk Clone – Clones the entire hard drive, including the OS, applications, and files.